reactive-react/xreact/README.md

 sinks are composable and reusable, not like reducer in redux, where switch statement are hard to break and compose.

 ### Transducers support
-[transducer](https://github.com/cognitect-labs/transducers-js) is another high perfomance way to compose data flow other then monadic.
+[transducer](https://github.com/cognitect-labs/transducers-js) is another high perfomance functional way to compose data flow other than monadic.

 writing actions in transducers improve reusablity.